 - Leave a yummy surprise in the car for your return

 You just hiked a huge mountain – you deserve a treat.
-Nothing is better than getting to your car at the end of the 11 miles to a box of oreos or doritos.
+Nothing is better than getting to your car at the end of the 11 miles to a box of Oreos or Doritos.
 Sure, the ingredients are all fake, but they taste damn good.
-And In&Out afterwards is always encouraged.
+And In&Out afterward is always encouraged.

 - Hike your own hike

 This really applies to all hikes – hike at your own pace.
 Don’t worry if other people are hiking faster than you.
 You need to hike smart.
 If you’re tired, rest – but try not to take long breaks because that can often make you more tired.
 But, take it slow if you want, stop for 30-second breaks when you need them, and don’t forget to enjoy the view around you!